Eric-Musoso/wayfinding_analysis/README.md

 1. Clone the repository:

-bash

- Copy
+#### bash(Copy)

 - git clone https://github.com/yourusername/Thesis-project.git
 - cd Thesis-project

 2. Install Python dependencies:

-bash
+#### bash
-Copy
-pip install -r requirements.txt
+- pip install -r requirements.txt

-Install JavaScript libraries: Navigate to the static directory and install dependencies:
+3. Install JavaScript libraries: Navigate to the static directory and install dependencies:

-bash
+#### bash
-Copy
 npm install

-Running the Application
+### Running the Application
-Start the Flask server:
+1. Start the Flask server:
 bash
-Copy
-python api/index.py
+- python api/index.py
 This will run the server on localhost:5000.

-Access the dashboard: Open your browser and go to http://localhost:5000 to view the dashboard.
+2. Access the dashboard: Open your browser and go to http://localhost:5000 to view the dashboard.

+### Usage
+Navigate through the web interface to interact with the data visualizations.
+Use the filters to segment the data based on different parameters and explore various geospatial analytics functionalities.